vishichoudhary/vishichoudhary.github.io/_posts/2018-10-19-Code-And-Gaming.md

 {% highlight js %}
 If (yes) {
     here are the steps which can help you.
-    Don't shutdown your PC. simply hibernate it.
+    Dont shutdown your PC. simply hibernate it.

     To hibernate, run ``systemctl hibernate``